 The middle of March is when the city turns green, goes rugby-crazy and parties with fire.

-4. World Rugby Sevens Series – the highlight of the month for rugby fans are the rugby games played in Vancouver on March 10-11, 2018.
-BC Place Stadium will be the place to be that weekend!
+4. World Rugby Sevens Series – the highlight of the month for rugby fans are the rugby games played in Vancouver on March 9-10, 2019.
+BC Place Stadium is the place to be that weekend!

-The second half of March will be especially fun for public school children, cherry blossom enthusiasts, car fanatics and people who love Easter egg hunts and chocolate.
+The second half of March is especially fun for public school children and cherry blossom enthusiasts.

-7. Vancouver Cherry Blossom Festival – the city’s annual celebration of spring and the blooming of Japanese cherry trees begins officially in late March most years and continues until mid to late April.
-The festival runs later than usual in 2018, however, with the start on April 5th and end on April 29th.
-The festival might not take place in March in 2018, but there will still be cherry blossoms!
+7. Vancouver Cherry Blossom Festival – the city’s annual celebration of spring and the blooming of Japanese cherry trees begins officially in early April most years and continues until mid to late April.
+Up until a couple of years ago it started up in late March, but more recently it begins in early April.
+The festival might not take place in March in 2019, but there will still be cherry blossoms!

-8. Festival du Bois – BC’s largest francophone festival takes place at Mackin Park in Coquitlam on the first weekend of March most years and includes family-friendly activities, lots of live music and opportunities to practice your French.
-In 2018, however, it too starts later than usual, but still in March.
-Instead of on the first weekend of the month, this year it runs on March 23rd to 25th.
+8. Festival du Bois – BC’s largest francophone festival takes place at Mackin Park in Coquitlam in March each year and includes family-friendly activities, lots of live music and opportunities to practice your French.
+In 2019 it runs on the weekend of March 22nd to 24th.